 Brian also says we can expect a new normal as it relates to how we work.
 There will be a hybrid model as offices reopen, which means we can see more opportunities in cyber security and governance solutions to adjust for this model.

-John is one of Veracity’s infrastructure architects and cybersecurity subject matter expert.
+Pat is our VP of innovation, and it's no surprise he has a pulse on the latest trends in cybersecurity.
 It’s no surprise that as nearly 42 percent of the workforce continues to work from home (via Stanford), computer hacking continues to rise.

 But of course, businesses must weigh their need to innovate with their focus on security in order to prevent potential disasters.
 It's all a balancing act.

-Whether you plan to digitally transform or ensure your team is equipped to work remote, there are many opportunities for businesses to thrive this year with the proper investment in technology and business strategy.
-This will ensure we can navigate 2021 successfully, no matter the curveballs thrown our way (let’s just hope it’s not a repeat of 2020).
+Whether you plan to digitally transform or ensure your team is equipped to work remote, there are many opportunities for businesses to thrive this year and beyond with the proper investment in technology and business strategy.
+This will ensure we can navigate 2021 and 2022 successfully, no matter the curveballs thrown our way.

 About Veracity Consulting